 On August 8, 2019, the Company entered into an 8% Series A-1 Convertible Preferred Stock Investment Agreement (the "Investment Agreement") with First Capital Ventures, LLC ("FCV"), and its assignee.
 The Company desires to raise between \$1,000,000 and \$2,000,000 from the sale of its 8% Series A-1 Convertible Preferred Stock and FCV intends to raise between \$1,000,000 and \$2,000,000 (net after offering expenses) in a special purchase vehicle ("SPV") created by FCV to purchase the 8% Series A-1 Convertible Preferred Stock.
 The Company granted FCV and its assigns, the exclusive right to purchase the 8% Series A-1 Convertible Preferred Stock.
 The Company granted FCV and its assigns, the exclusive right to purchase the 8% Series A-1 Convertible Preferred Stock.
-The Company agreed to cancel all shares of its previously issued and outstanding Series A Convertible Preferred Stock immediately following the closing date.
+The Company granted FCV at three-year stock warrant to purchase the 8% Series A-1 Convertible Preferred Stock.
 The Company further agreed to issue FCV a three-year stock warrant to purchase 144,317 shares of its common stock at an exercise price of \$1.039375 per share immediately following the closing date, which was valued at \$122,889 and expensed upon grant for services provided.
 The Company agreed to enter into a "business development" agreement with FCV, or its assignee, on the sale of the first \$1,000,000 of 8% Series A-1 Convertible Preferred Stock and also granted FCV and its assigns, the right to use the name "SOBR SAFE" and any related intellectual property in connection with the SPV, and the offering of the Interests in the SPV.